What exactly is a sales funnel?

 It’s simple and straight to the point.

-Creating top-notch landing pages is one the most crucial steps to building an effective sales funnel.
-However, it’s only part of the battle.
 You can have the best landing pages the internet has ever seen, but if you’re not drawing visitors to them, they aren’t doing you any good.

 Remember, your goal is to find targeted leads.
 The days of aimlessly throwing out a big net in hopes of getting a handful of bites are over.